zeyuz35/zeyuz35.github.io/vault/DFM.md

 Note that this is VERY intensive!
 Also, outputs don't make too much sense...
 Need to spend more time studying this

+Beware of other misnomers in the literature!
+Someone else somewhere referred to dynamic PCA as simply PCA but run on lagged regressors - this is very different to what the rest of the literature at large says!

 freqdom package
 ## Dynamic PCA with Periodic Correlation

 pcdpca package
+Need to spend time to play around with this.

 ## Generalized Dynamic PCA